jasonnam/Navajo-Swift/README.md

 ### Manual

-Just copy the file 'Navajo.swift' into your project.
+Just copy the files in Source folder into your project.

 ## Usage